antimof/UxPlay/README.md

      to select different hardware-appropriate output "videosinks" and "audiosinks", and a fully-user-configurable video streaming pipeline).
    * Support for server behind a firewall.
-   * Raspberry Pi support  **both with and without hardware  video decoding** by the Broadcom GPU.  _Tested on Raspberry Pi 4 Model B and  Pi 3 model B+._
+   * Raspberry Pi support  **both with and without hardware  video decoding** by the Broadcom GPU.  _Tested on Raspberry Pi 5, Pi 4 Model B and  Pi 3 model B+._
    * Support for running on Microsoft Windows (builds with the MinGW-64 compiler in the unix-like MSYS2 environment).

+   * _NEW in v1.67: support for one-time Apple-style "pin" code client authentication ("client-server pairing") when the option "-pin" is used._

 ## Packaging status (Linux and \*BSD distributions)

 [![Current Packaging status](https://repology.org/badge/vertical-allrepos/uxplay.svg)](https://repology.org/project/uxplay/versions).